1-Month-Old-Baby Development: Settling In

 Senses: Expanding Horizons

-You may be wondering how much your 1-month-old baby can see.
-At birth, she could probably only get a fix on things less than 10 centimetres from her face.
-Now, you might start noticing that you don’t have to lean in quite so close to get her attention.
+You may be wondering how much your 1-month-old infant can see.
+At birth, they could probably only get a fix on things less than 10 centimetres from her face.
+Now, you might start noticing that you don’t have to lean in quite so close to get their attention.

-Your baby is already learning to recognise faces and objects, as his or her field of vision expands.
-If you hang a mobile over her cot or changing table, you might soon see those little eyes starting to follow the colourful dangling figures.
+Your baby is already learning to recognise faces and objects, as their field of vision expands.
+If you hang a mobile over their cot or changing table, you might soon see those little eyes starting to follow the colourful dangling figures.

 Movement: Working Those Muscles

-Many of the reflexes that your baby was born with are still there, like grasping your finger with his or her hands and toes, or making stepping movements if you hold your little one upright on a flat surface.
+Many of the reflexes that your baby was born with are still there, like grasping your finger with their hands and toes, or making stepping movements if you hold them upright on a flat surface.

 Most of these (except the sucking reflex, which is still needed for feeding) will slowly disappear over the next few months, and your baby’s reflexive kicks and jerky motions will gradually give over to more controlled movements.

 All this exercise is strengthening your little one’s muscles and coordination.
-When lying on his or her tummy, your baby may already be able to lift his or her chin up for a few moments.
+When lying on their tummy, your baby may already be able to lift their chin up for a few moments.

 Sounds and Communication: A Smile is Worth a Thousand Words!

-Sometimes it might seem that your 1-month-old baby cries a lot, but you may already be able to tell the difference between your baby’s cries of hunger, pain or even just boredom.
+Sometimes it might seem that your 1-month-old infant cries a lot, but you may already be able to tell the difference between your baby’s cries of hunger, pain or even just boredom.

 Remember, all that crying is not just a way of telling you that your baby wants something.
-It’s also helping your little one learn to control the air coming from his or her lungs and use those vocal chords – an important step on the way to speech!
+It’s also helping your little one learn to control the air coming from their lungs and use those vocal chords – an important step on the way to speech!

 As well as crying, your baby may soon start to make cooing sounds, which will get more and more varied and expressive as time goes by.

 This month, if you haven’t experienced it yet, you might be treated to your baby’s first true smile.
-She'll flash that toothless little grin when she's awake, in response to something like the sound of your voice — and your heart will melt.
+They’ll flash that toothless little grin when they’re awake, in response to something like the sound of your voice — and your heart will melt.

 All that wriggling and kicking your baby’s doing is great exercise.
-Help your little one get an all-over workout by changing his position frequently and giving the chance for plenty of ‘tummy time’.
+Help your little one get an all-over workout by changing their position frequently and giving them the chance for plenty of ‘tummy time’.

-Here are some other things you could try this month to help support your baby’s development:
+Here are some other activities you could try this month to help support your 1-month-old baby’s development:

-• Talking to your baby.
+Talking to your baby.
 Describing the things around you, reciting nursery rhymes and reading books are great ways to bond and help develop your little one’s communication skills.
-Your baby might even join in with smiles and gurgling or cooing noises as he or she gets better at responding to the world.
+Your baby might even join in with smiles and gurgling or cooing noises as they get better at responding to the world.

-• Dancing.
-Try putting on some music and dancing with baby in your arms.
+Dancing.
+Try putting on some music and dancing with your baby in your arms.
 The gentle rocking motion and closeness are fantastic for bonding and your baby’s emotional development.

-• Bonding through touch.
+Bonding through touch.
 The first year of your baby’s social and emotional development is all about building feelings of safety, security and trust.
 Touch is an important way of bonding and helping your baby’s social and emotional development.
 Ask your midwife about baby massage lessons in your area, and consider using a baby sling.
 This allows you to hold your baby close while freeing your hands for other daily tasks.
-Watch our video on the many ways you and your partner can bond with your baby.

 Feeding Your 1-Month-Old Baby

-You may be wondering how much a 1-month-old baby should eat as he or she grows.
-Feeding routines can vary a lot between babies, so there’s no one-size-fits-all timetable for feeds.
+You may wonder how much a 1-month-old baby should eat as they grow.
+Feeding routines can vary a lot between babies, so there’s no one-size-fits-all feeding schedule for a 1-month-old.

-Continue to feed your baby whenever he or she seems hungry.
-This could be 8 times or more in a 24-hour period.
+Continue to feed your baby whenever they seem hungry.
+This could be 8 times or more in 24 hours.
 During growth spurts, your baby may want to eat a little more.

 If you’re breastfeeding, it can be difficult to know precisely how many millilitres or ounces of milk your little one is actually getting.
-But, however you choose to feed your 1-month-old baby, your little one is probably getting enough nourishment as long as he or she:
+But, however you choose to feed your 1-month-old baby, your little one is probably getting enough nourishment as long as they:

-• does at least 2 soft, yellow poos a day on average, and produces at least 6 wet nappies every 24 hours.
+do at least 2 soft, yellow poos a day on average, and produce at least 6 wet nappies every 24 hours.

 If you’re breastfeeding, it’s worth taking a look at our FAQs on breastfeeding and if you have any more questions, speak to your GP or lactation consultant.